Challenges and Opportunities in High-dimensional Variational Inference: Experiments

-\textbf{Adaptive $f$-divergence interpolates exclusive and inclusive KL divergence, but is difficult to optimize.} As can be seen visually and via the $\hat{k}$ values in \cref{fig:robreg_visual}, the adaptive $f$-divergence behaves somewhere between the two KL divergences -- as it was designed to \citep{wang18}.
-For higher-dimensional posteriors, we expect it to behave more like the exclusive KL.
-But, due to its reliance on the importance weights, is less stable -- as confirmed by~\cref{fig:robreg_khat_cov}.
+\textbf{Adaptive $f$-divergence interpolates between the exclusive and inclusive KL divergence, but is difficult to optimize.} In low dimensions, the adaptive $f$-divergence behaves somewhere between the two KL divergences as seen in \cref{fig:robreg_visual} -- as it was designed to \citep{wang18}.
+As confirmed by~\cref{fig:robreg_khat_cov}, For higher-dimensional posteriors, we expect it to behave more like the exclusive KL, but it less stable due to its functional dependence on the importance weights.

-\textbf{Normalizing flows can be effective but are challenging to optimize.} \cref{fig:robreg_khat_cov} also show that normalizing flows can be quite effective when used with exclusive KL to ensure stable optimization.
-However, as can be seen in \cref{fig:robreg_visual}, when using out-of-the-box optimization with no problem-specific tuning (as we have done for a fair comparison), the NF posterior approximations will have some pathological features -- even in low dimensions.
+\textbf{Normalizing flows can be effective but are challenging to optimize.} \cref{fig:robreg_khat_cov} also shows that normalizing flows can be quite effective when used with exclusive KL to ensure stable optimization.
+However, as can be seen in \cref{fig:robreg_visual}, when using out-of-the-box optimization with no problem-specific tuning (as we have done for a fair comparison), the normalizing flows approximations can have pathological features -- even in low dimensions.